Foundations of Black Hole Accretion Disk Theory: Numerical Simulations

-For the time being, the approach of practitioners in this area has been to simulate only certain aspects of the problem.
-In some cases, the choice can be well justified; for instance not all black hole accretion disks appear to be radiating efficiently.
-For example, Sgr A*, the black hole at the center of the Milky Way galaxy, appears to possess a radiatively-inefficient disk \cite{melia_01}.
-Presumably, numerical simulations that ignore radiation can safely be applied to such systems, as was done in \cite{goldston_05,noble_07,moscibrodzka_09,dexter_10}.
-In other cases, the choice may simply be dictated by necessity.
+The approach of numericists in many ways parallels that of theorists, so we structure this section much the same as the first part of this Living Review.
+That is, after a brief introduction to numerical techniques, we discuss how the various components of the matter description (\`a la Section~\ref{section-matter}) are implemented in numerical simulations.
+We then review a few special cases illustrating how analytic models (Sections~\ref{section-thick-disks}\,--\,\ref{section-ADAFs}) and numerical simulations can complement one another.
+We finish this numerical section with a few topics of special interest.

-\subsection{Numerical Techniques}
+\subsection{Numerical techniques}

-\subsubsection{Computational Fluid Dynamics Codes}
+\subsubsection{Computational fluid dynamics codes}

-There are many numerical codes available today that include relativistic hydrodynamics or MHD that are or can be used to simulate accretion disks: Cosmos++ \cite{anninos_05}, HARM \cite{gammie_03a}, and RAISHIN \cite{mizuno_06} plus the codes developed by Koide et al. \cite{koide_98}, De Villiers \& Hawley \cite{devilliers_03a}, Komissarov \cite{komissarov_04}, Ant\'on et al. \cite{anton_06}, and Anderson et al. \cite{anderson_06}.
-This represents tremendous growth in the field as prior to 1998 there were only a couple such codes, largely derived from the early work of Wilson \cite{wilson_77} and later developments by Hawley \cite{hawley_84b,hawley_84a}.
+There are many numerical codes available today that include relativistic hydrodynamics or MHD that are, or can be, used to simulate accretion disks.
+A partial list includes: Cosmos++~\cite{anninos_05}, ECHO~\cite{delzanna_07}, HARM~\cite{gammie_03a}, and RAISHIN~\cite{mizuno_06} plus the codes developed by Koide et al.~\cite{koide_98}, De~Villiers and Hawley~\cite{devilliers_03a}, Komissarov~\cite{komissarov_04}, Ant\'on et al.~\cite{anton_06}, and Anderson et al.~\cite{anderson_06}.
+This represents tremendous growth in the field as prior to 1998 there were only a couple such codes, largely derived from the early work of Wilson~\cite{wilson_77} and later developments by Hawley~\cite{hawley_84b,hawley_84a}.
 Those early codes were only available to a handful of researchers.
-This mostly reflected the fact that the computational resources generally available at that time were insufficient to make use of such codes, so there was little incentive to develop or acquire them.
+This was simply a reflection of the fact that the computational resources available to most researchers at that time were insufficient to make use of such codes, so there was little incentive to develop or acquire them.
 This has clearly changed.